TurboWarp/packager/api/README.md

 const data = result.data;
 ```

-After starting the packager, it is possible to cancel.
-Whether or not this actually cancels any ongoing work is not guaranteed, but it will guarantee that package() eventually rejects.
+After calling package(), it is possible to cancel the process.
+This should stop any ongoing work, although that isn't guaranteed.

 ```js
 packager.abort();
 ```

-You can also add progress listeners on the packager using something similar to the addEventListener you're certainly familiar with.
-Note that these aren't actually EventTargets, just a tiny shim that looks similar, so some things like `once` won't work.
+You can also add progress listeners on the packager using something similar to the addEventListener you're familiar with.
+Note that these aren't actually EventTargets, just a tiny shim that looks similar, so some things like `once` won't work and the events don't have very many properties on them.

 ```js
 packager.addEventListener('zip-progress', ({detail}) => {